 - plus support by light bomber and reconnaissance units.

-Romanian NavySubordinate to the Romanian Minister of National Defence, General Pantazi, was the Under-Secretary of the Naval and Air Department.
-The Royal Romanian Navy itself was organised into the Black Sea Division, and the Danube Flotilla.
+Romanian NavySubordinate to the Romanian Minister of National Defense, General Pantazi, was the Under-Secretary of the Naval and Air Department.
+The Royal Romanian Navy itself was organized into the Black Sea Division, and the Danube Flotilla.
 Based at Galatz and Constanca the Royal Romanian Navy was 4,980 men strong in 1939 and consisted of: